Is HBOT HSA/FSA Eligible? What Your Insurance Actually Covers

 If you're interested in using HSA or FSA funds to access HBOT and other cellular recovery services at Wellness Elite Fitness, here's how to start:

-- Claim your Free Day Pass.
-Visit wellnesselitefitness.com/free-day-pass or call (832) 481-2922 to experience the facility in Friendswood at no cost.
-Tour the HBOT chamber, float tank, sauna, and gym.
+2. Claim your Gym Day Pass.
+Visit wellnesselitefitness.com/free-day-pass or call (832) 481-2922 for time on the strength floor and a guided tour of the recovery suite — the tour will walk through the HBOT chamber, float cabin, and sauna.
+HBOT itself is a member benefit.
 Speak with our team about your recovery goals.

-- Choose your membership tier.
+4. Choose your membership tier.
 Select Gold, Platinum, Diamond, or Diamond Plus based on your desired frequency and breadth of services.
-All tiers include HBOT access and physician oversight.
+All tiers include HBOT access; physician prescriptions for clinical services are available separately through Elite Aesthetic MD on-site.

 Questions?
 Schedule a complimentary Cellular Health Consult with Dana Kantara, our resident Cellular Health Expert, or call (832) 481-2922.
 We're located at 104 Whispering Pines Ave, Friendswood, TX 77546, serving Friendswood, Clear Lake, League City, Webster, and Pasadena.